UMM-CSci-3601/revised-angular-tutorial/README.md

 extend it when there are additional pages to make sure the link brings us back home from those pages.

+The tests all passed, but we realized that there was no styling, so we copied over the CSS from the tutorial and pasted it into our project.
+We also needed to link to the Material Icons font in `index.html` to bring in the shopping cart icon used in the checkout button.

 This completes the top bar for now.

 ### Create a `product-list` component